OurHeritageOurStories/ohos-observatory/README.md

 ### Plans

 1. Multiple-strand
-  * Several seperate prototypes will be produced at the same time, in order to investigate different approaches to working with the avaiable data.
+  * Several separate prototypes will be produced at the same time, in order to investigate different approaches to working with the available data.
   * Omeka-S - Working with
-  * Bespoke - A bespoke web-app based on Vue3, designed from the ground up to investigate what can be done with linked data for the benifit of the end user
+  * Bespoke - A bespoke web-app based on Vue3, designed from the ground up to investigate what can be done with linked data for the benefit of the end user
   * Future - An investigative look into technologies that may be the future of exhibitions.
 Particular focus will be paid to 3d environments such as [Mozilla hubs](https://hubs.mozilla.com/)

 ### CSS Standards